prakhart111/User-Management-Sys/README.md

 # User-Management-System
-A simlpe CRUD application implemented using NodeJS, Express and MongoDB.
+A simple CRUD application implemented using NodeJS, Express and MongoDB.
 Frontend rendered using EJS templates.
 MongoDB Atlas used as Database.